avl39/ENGR0016-MATLAB/Resources/Notes.md

 # Avery Law ENGR 0016: Intro to Engineering Computing with Dr. Matt, semi-professional skiier

+## 19.3.24 - Data sampling and MATLAB

+### What is Data?

+- Data is numbers that we want to interpret and measure.

+- Data has to be gathered (measured) by some kind of measurement tool that converts analog to digital data

+  - The tool that is used to convert data is called an ADC, or Analog to Digital Converter

+  - The ADC is what controls the bitrate, bit depth, etc.

+- Every number measured gets converted to a binary bin.
+Every number has a distinct binary bin

+- 4 is the minimum bit depth to express every digit in the base 10 counting system

+  - Bit depth is the number of digits that a value can store

+  - Determined by the function `d = p^n` where `d` is possible number of outputs, `p` is the number of possible positions (2 because binary has 2 possible values), and `n` is the necessary bit depth

+    - To represent all numbers in the base 10 system, the minimum bit depth is 4 bits.

+        > 10 = 2^n; n = 3.3219 ~ 4

+  - The higher bit depth, the better quality the data -- Less rounding errors

+    - Think of the resolution of a photograph -- The higher resolution the photo the more information you can get from the photo

+### How do we interpret data?

+1. Magnitude

+    When the magnitude of data correleates directly to the phenomena that you are trying to measure

+    Time does not play much of a role

+2. Frequency Count Measurement

+    When the magnitude of data and time correlate directly to the phenomena that you are trying to measure

+### NDT - Non Destructive Testing

+Non-Destructive Testing

+- Visual Inspection

+  Looking at the thing to see if there are any visual defects with it

+- Dye Penetrant

+  A dye is sprayed onto the structure, wiped off, then sprayed with an activator.
+The activator will leave some kind of residue on where the dye was not wiped off of

+- Acoustic Inspection

+  Ultrasound is projected into a structure.
+Disruptions to the recieved wave can be mapped and used to observe

+### ...
+Ultrasound?

+- Ultrasound pulses can be sent into a structure to measure internal fatigue/failure

+  Ultrasound waves are reflected off of flaws inside the material as well as the back wall

+  Generally the speed of sound within a material is known and that can be used to measure the location of an internal flaw

+- The first peak is known as the "Main Bang"

+### MATLAB

+To import data into MATLAB, use the `importdata` function

+- The `importdata` function imports data from a .CSV file located in your working directory

+- Creates a `struct` object with 3 fields: a data field, a textdata field, and a colheaders field

+- To reference data inside the `struct` object, the syntax is `structName.field(row,col)`

+  If I had a structure object named `data` and I wanted to refer to the data point in Row 5 at Column 3, the syntax would look like:

+        data = importdata("DATA1.csv");

+        data.data(5,3)

+- You can also initialize a new variable to house just your data values ie:

+        importdata("DATA1.csv");

+        data = ans.data;

+  Then this data can be plotted ie

+        importdata("DATA1.csv:);
+        data = ans.data;
+        plot(data(:,1),data(:,2))

 ## 7.3.24 - Control Structures - While loops

 ### Do Now